 SUMMARY: Twice a year, in spring and fall, the Commission publishes in the Federal Register a list in the Unified Agenda of those major items and other significant proceedings under development or review that pertain to the Regulatory Flexibility Act.
-(U.S.C.
-602).
-The Unified Agenda also provides the Code of Federal Regulations citations and legal authorities that govern these proceedings.
-The complete Unified Agenda will be published on the Internet in a searchable format at www.reginfo.gov.
+See 5 U.S.C.
+602. The Unified Agenda also provides the Code of Federal Regulations citations and legal authorities that govern these proceedings.